arescrimson/DubCare/README.md

 ## About

 Created as a hackathon project for DubHacks 2023.
-FrontEnd created using StreamLit, a lightweight python frontend, while using Microsoft Azure Cognitive Services and OpenAI APIS as backend functionalities.
+Project written in Python.
+FrontEnd created using StreamLit, while using Microsoft Azure Cognitive Services and OpenAI APIS as backend functionalities.
 Built in a team of Aryan Damle, Lwazi Mabota, and Ares Zhang.

 ## Purpose